ethereumjs/ethereumjs-monorepo/packages/client/test/sim/README.md

 DATADIR=/data/eof LODE_BINARY="lodestar" npm run tape -- test/sim/eof.spec.ts
 ```

-It will auto run the script to run custom network, run tests and in end tear it down.
+It will auto run the script to run custom network using geth's genesis json format in `test/configs/eof.json`, run tests and in end tear it down.
 You can modify `test/sim/eof.spec.ts` transaction scenarios to test your custom functionality.

 #### Semi-Auto run using script to start custom network

 Currently you can just start the local instance by
-`DATADIR=data/eof test/sim/./single-run.sh`
+`NETWORK=eof DATADIR=data/eof test/sim/./single-run.sh`

 MAC users:
-`DATADIR=data/eof LODE_BINARY="lodestar" test/sim/./single-run.sh`
+`NETWORK=eof DATADIR=data/eof LODE_BINARY="lodestar" test/sim/./single-run.sh`

 This command run should start both ethereumjs and lodestar in terminal.
 Soon you should see lodestar driving ethereumjs in PoS configuration.

+- Please note the extra env variable NETWORK that we supply here in the direct runs which is used to pick the geth
+  genesis config from `test/sim/configs/${NETWORK}.json`.
+This is not required in directly running `test/sim/eof.spec.ts` (as instructed in previous ection) as it directly passes the `NETWORK` env variable to the underlying script

 Once the network looks synced to you, you can run tests:

 ```
 EXTERNAL_RUN=true npm run tape -- test/sim/eof.spec.ts
 ```

+as `EXTERNAL_RUN=true` indicates to the `eof.spec.ts` that the network is already running directly outside.

 #### Manual run to setup network